-Some of you might use SSD’s by now and want to know how to move the “My Documents” folder in Windows 7.
+Some of you might use SSD’s by now and want to know how to move the “My Documents” folder.
 Moving system folders can be a lot of trouble, but in Windows 7 it’s really easy!

 1. Step Open up the Explorer (Windows Key + E)